appvantageasia/starter-kit/docs/api.md

 It will execute [code generation][gql-gen] and automatically output the following :

 -   It will aggregate your schema as one to `src/server/schema/typeDefs.graphql`
+-   It will generate typeScript types for your resolvers in `src/server/api/schema/resolvers/definitions.ts`
 -   It will generate TypeScript types related to your schema in `src/app/api/index.ts`
 -   It will parse graphql files from `src/app/api/**/*.graphql` to extract operations :
     -   TypeScript types for fragments and operations will be generated